SongYi-Han/Nand2Tetris/README.md

 https://www.nand2tetris.org/course

 We will build the hardware platform of a simple yet powerful computer, called Hack (a 16-bit computer equipped with a screen and a keyboard).
-Once hardware platform is ready, then we will also build the computer’s software hierarchy, consisting of an assembler, a virtual machine, a simple Java-like language called Jack, a compiler for it, and a mini operating system, written in Jack.
+Once hardware platform is ready, we will build the computer’s software hierarchy, consisting of an assembler, a virtual machine, a simple Java-like language called Jack, a compiler for it, and a mini operating system, written in Jack.

 **Keywords**: #logicGate #HDL #hardwareSimulator #ALU #RAM #memory #CPU
 ## SetUp